kristen770/kristen770/README.md

 ---

 #### 👩‍💻 Currently working on:
-* Using NLP to build a tool that aims to strengthening classrooms by empowering teachers to self analyze the patterns of questioning used in their classroom.
+* Using a Gaussian Mixture Model with text data clustering.

 #### 📕 Currently Reading:
 * Professionally: *Building a Career In Data Science Interview* by Emily Robinson and Jacqueline Nolis